programminghistorian/ph-submissions/lessons/introduction-to-stylometry-with-python.md

 As you can see from the graphs, the characteristic curve associated with the disputed papers looks like a compromise between Madison's and Hamilton's.
 The leftmost part of the disputed papers' graph, which accounts for the most frequent word lengths, looks a bit more similar to Madison's; the tail end of the graph, like Hamilton's.
 This is consistent with the historical observation that Madison and Hamilton had similar styles, but it does not help us much with our authorship attribution task.
 The best that we can say is that John Jay definitely did *not* write the disputed papers, because his curve looks nothing like the others; lengths 6 and 7 are even inverted in his corpus.

-If we had no additional information to work with, we would tend to conclude that the disputed papers are probably Madison's work, albeit without a great deal of confidence.
+If we had no additional information to work with, we would tend to conclude that the disputed papers are probably Madison's work, albeit without much confidence.
 Fortunately, stylometric science has advanced a great deal since Mendenhall's time; we will now move on to finer-grained algorithms that provide more convincing evidence.

 # Second Stylometric Test: Kilgariff's Chi-Squared Method

 In a 2001 paper, Adam Kilgarriff[^15] recommends using the chi-squared statistic to determine authorship.
 Readers familiar with statistical methods may recall that chi-squared is sometimes used to test whether a set of observations (say, voters' intentions as stated in a poll) follow a certain theoretical distribution or pattern.
 This is not what we are after here.
 Rather, we will simply use the statistic to measure the "distance" between the vocabularies employed in two sets of texts, the idea being that the more similar the vocabularies, the likelier it is that the same author wrote the texts in both sets.
-(A person's vocabulary and word usage patterns tend not to change that much over time. )
+(This assumes that a person's vocabulary and word usage patterns are relatively constant, at least within a single domain of discourse. )

-Here is the way to apply the statistic in our context:
+Here is the way to apply the statistic for authorship attribution:

 * Take the corpora associated with two authors.
 * Merge them into a single, larger corpus.
-* Count the tokens for each of the words that can be found in this larger corpus, and take the N most common ones.
+* Count the tokens for each of the words that can be found in this larger corpus.
+* Select the N most common words in the larger corpus.
-* Calculate how many tokens of these N most common words we would have expected to find in each of the two original corpora, if they had come from the same author.
-This simply means dividing the number of tokens that we have observed in the combined corpus into two values, based on the relative sizes of the two original corpora.
+* Calculate how many tokens of these N most common words we would have expected to find in each of the two original corpora *if they had come from the same author*.
+This simply means dividing the number of tokens that we have observed in the combined corpus into two values, based on the relative sizes of the two authors' contributions to the common corpus.
-* Calculate a chi-squared distance by summing, over the N most common words, the *squares of the differences between the actual numbers of tokens in the two original corpora and the expected numbers*, divided by the expected numers.
+* Calculate a chi-squared distance by summing, over the N most common words, the *squares of the differences between the actual numbers of tokens found in each author's corpus and the expected numbers*, divided by the expected numers.

 The smaller the chi-squared value, the more similar the two corpora.
 Therefore, we will calculate a chi-squared for the difference between the Madison and Disputed corpora, and another for the difference between the Hamilton and Disputed corpora; the smaller value will indicate which of Madison and Hamilton is the most similar to Disputed.

-No matter what the stylometric method we use, the choice of N, the number of words to take into consideration, is something of a dark art.
-In the literature surveyed by Stamatatos[^2], scholars have suggested between 100 and 1,000 of the most frequent words in the corpus under study; one project even used every word that appeared in the corpus at least twice.
+*Note: No matter which stylometric method we use, the choice of N, the number of words to take into consideration, is something of a dark art.
+In the literature surveyed by Stamatatos[^2], scholars have suggested between 100 and 1,000 of the most common words; one project even used every word that appeared in the corpus at least twice.
 As a rule of thumb, the larger the corpus, the larger the number of words that can be used as features without running the risk of giving undue importance to a word that occurs only a handful of times.
-In this lesson, we will use a relatively large N for the chi-squared method and a smaller one for the next method; you are welcome to try changing the parameter in your own code to see if it influences the results.
+In this lesson, we will use a relatively large N for the chi-squared method and a smaller one for the next method; you are welcome to try changing the parameters in your own code to see if they influence the results.*

-The following code snippet implements the method, with the frequencies of the 500 most common words in the joint corpus being used in the calculation:
+The following code snippet implements Kilgariff's method, with the frequencies of the 500 most common words in the joint corpus being used in the calculation:

 ```python
 # Who are the authors we are looking at this time?